cnr-isti-vclab/3DHOP/README.txt

 2. **Browser Tweaking**
 The simplest way to test the 3DHOP features on your PC _without_ installing any other software, is to allow your browser to access local files on your file system (this practice is disabled by default due to security risk).
-The trick to solve this issue is simple, but is restricted only to the Google CHROME or OPERA browsers.
+The trick to solve this issue is simple, but is restricted only to Chromium based browsers (CHROME, EDGE or OPERA).
 Here are the instructions (more detailed info about the deployment of 3DHOP can be found in this [pdf](http://3dhop.net/download/3DHOPsite_deployment.pdf)).

    For Windows:
-   + browse to google CHROME (or OPERA) folder in your local file system;
+   + browse to google CHROME (or EDGE, or OPERA) folder in your local file system;
-   + right click on the CHROME (or OPERA) executable file, and select "send to" Desktop as link in the contextual menu;
+   + right click on the CHROME (or EDGE, or OPERA) executable file, and select "send to" Desktop as link in the contextual menu;
    + browse to your desktop;
-   + right click on the just created CHROME (or OPERA) executable link, and select "properties" in the contextual menu;
+   + right click on the just created CHROME (or EDGE, or OPERA) executable link, and select "properties" in the contextual menu;
    + in the just opened properties window select the "shortcut" tab and edit the "target" field adding to the end of the line "--allow-file-access-from-files", then click on "apply";
    + open your browser from the just edited link on the desktop (now the browser should be enabled to open local files);
    + download and unpack 3DHOP on your PC;